Engineering & Technology

 ("VP") provides expertise and offtake services to various greenfield polyolefin and large-scale petrochemical manufacturing projects around the world.
 VP provides feasibility studies and initial planning, selection of EPC partners and oversight to projects during the construction phase.
 VP is an affiliate of Houston, Texas based Vinmar International ("Vinmar"); the second largest private company in Houston, Texas.
 Vinmar has a highly successful 35-year track record in the petrochemicals and polymers industries.
 Vinmar is engaged in export sales of polyolefin products (primarily to the Southern, Eastern and Northern Asian markets), project development as well as the merchant banking purchase and management of domestic specialty chemicals and polymers businesses.
 Vinmar is known as the world’s leading marketer of polyolefin products to Asia.
 Badlands’ CEO has had working relationships with Vinmar and its affiliates dating back to the 1980's.

-Leadership and Bios
+Senior Leadership and Bios